Orbifold Semiorthogonal Decompositions for Abelian Varieties

 \subsection{Curves}

 The one-dimensional case, while it is not covered in this paper, is well studied in the literature.
 Quotients of an elliptic curve $E$ by a finite group of group automorphisms are weighted projective lines in the sense of Geigle and Lenzing \cite{GL87}.
-The group $G$ is $\mu_n$ for $n=2,3,4$, or $6$ (hence, they all fall under the analog of Type (A) of Theorem \ref{thm:ALAQClassification}).
+The group $G$ is $\mu_k$ for $k=2,3,4$, or $6$ (hence, they all fall under the analog of Type (A) of Theorem \ref{thm:ALAQClassification}).
 All quotients have $\mathbb{P}^1$ as a coarse space.
-There are 4 $\mu_2$ stabilizers for the generic case $n=2$ and 3 stabilizers for the other cases, of orders $(3,3,3)$, $(4,4,2)$, and $(6,3,2)$ respectively.
-From the point of view of representation theory, the categories $\mathfrak{coh}([E/G])$ are the module categories over a canonical algebra in the sense of Ringel \cite{Rin90}.
-In this context, the motivic semiorthogonal decompositions of Theorem \ref{thm:main-msod} recover the exceptional collections constructed in \cite{Mel95} on $\mathcal{D}[E/G]$ give rise to orbifold semiorthogonal decompositions.
+There are 4 $\mu_2$ stabilizers for the generic case $k=2$ and 3 stabilizers for the other cases, of orders $(3,3,3)$, $(4,4,2)$, and $(6,3,2)$ respectively.
+The categories $\mathfrak{coh}[E/G]$ are derived equivalent to the module categories over a canonical algebra in the sense of Ringel \cite{Rin90}.
+The exceptional collections constructed in \cite{Mel95} on $\mathcal{D}[E/G]$ give rise to orbifold semiorthogonal decompositions.